Hepatitis C Antibody with Reflex to HCV RNA by PCR, Serum

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Laboratory testing for HCV infection usually begins by screening for the presence of HCV antibodies (anti-HCV) in serum, using an FDA-approved anti-HCV screening test.
-Specimens that are repeatedly reactive by screening tests should be confirmed by more HCV-specific tests, such as direct detection of HCV RNA by reverse transcription-PCR (RT-PCR) or strip recombinant immunoblot assay (RIBA) using recombinant HCV-specific antigens.
+Laboratory testing for HCV infection usually begins by screening for the presence of HCV antibodies in serum, using an FDA-approved screening test.
+Specimens that are repeatedly reactive by screening tests should be confirmed with HCV tests with higher specificity, such as direct detection of HCV RNA by reverse transcription-PCR (RT-PCR) or HCV-specific antibody confirmatory tests.

 HCV antibodies are usually not detectable during the first 2 months following infection, but they are usually detectable by the late convalescent stage (>6 months after onset) of infection.
 These antibodies do not neutralize the virus and they do not provide immunity against this viral infection.
-Loss of HCV antibodies may occur in the year following resolution of infection.
+Decrease in the HCV antibody level in serum may occur after resolution of infection.

 Current screening serologic tests to detect antibodies to HCV include EIA and chemiluminescence immunoassay.
 Despite the value of serologic tests to screen for HCV infection, several limitations of serologic testing exist: